The only way you can create excess inventory is by having excess manpower.

 Or perhaps overspecialization?

 SAFe teams have a choice of Agile methods.
-Most use Scrum, a lightweight, effective, and ubiquitous method for managing work.
-Teams that develop new code also apply XP practices to bring focus to software engineering and code quality.
-Some teams, however, particularly System Teams, DevOps, and maintenance teams, choose to apply Kanban as their primary method.
+Most use ScrumXP, a lightweight, effective, and ubiquitous method for managing work.
+Some teams, however, particularly System Teams, and maintenance teams, choose to apply Kanban as their primary method.
 In these contexts, the response mandate, the rapid-fire nature of the work, fast-changing priorities, and the lower value of planning what exactly will be done in the next Iteration all lead them to this choice.
-This article will describe a Kanban system well suited to SAFe Agile Teams.
+This article will describe a Kanban system well suited to Agile Teams.
 However, these teams are “on the train,” and certain rules of the train must be applied.

 Generally, Kanban is described as a pull system; teams “pull” work when they have known capacity for it, rather than scope being “pushed” on them.
 This article describes Team Kanban, a method that helps teams facilitate the flow of value by visualizing work flow, establishing work-in-process limits, measuring throughput, and continuously improving their process.

-A Kanban system is built up of work flow states.
-Most states have work-in-process (WIP) limits, whereby a work item can be pulled into a state only when the number of items at that state is lower than the WIP limit.
-A few states, typically beginning and end states, are not WIP limited.
+A Kanban system is built up of work flow steps.
+Most steps have work-in-process (WIP) limits, whereby a work item can be pulled into a step only when the number of items at that step is lower than the WIP limit.
+A few steps, typically beginning and end steps, are not WIP limited.
 WIP limits are defined and adjusted by the team itself, allowing for the quick adaptation to variations in flow that is characteristic of complex systems development.
 In SAFe, Team Kanban is applied in concert with the cadence and synchronization requirements of the Agile Release Train (ART).
 This provides for alignment; dependency management; and fast, integration-based learning cycles, which provide the objective evidence needed to advance the larger Solution.

 At its core, Kanban (meaning “visual signal”) is a method for visualizing and managing work.
 While there are many interpretations of how to apply Kanban in development, most would agree that the primary aspects of a development Kanban system include the following:

-- The system contains a series of defined states that work moves through.
+- The system contains a series of defined steps that work moves through.

 - All work is visualized, and the progress of individual items is tracked.

-- Teams agree on specific WIP limits for each state and change them when necessary to improve flow.
+- Teams agree on specific WIP limits for each step and change them when necessary to improve flow.

 - Teams adopt specific policies covering how work is managed.